pagkly/Zed/Investopedia/Accounting/Expense Definition.md

 [Capital expenditures](https://www.investopedia.com/terms/c/capitalexpenditure.asp), commonly known as CapEx, are funds used by a company to acquire, upgrade, and maintain physical assets such as property, buildings, an industrial plant, technology, or equipment.

 The IRS treats [capital expenses differently](https://www.investopedia.com/ask/answers/042415/what-difference-between-operating-expense-and-capital-expense.asp) than most other business expenses.
-While most costs of doing business can be expensed or written off against business income the year they are incurred, capital expenses must be [capitalized](https://www.investopedia.com/terms/c/capitalization.asp) or written off slowly over time.
+While most costs of doing business can be expensed or written off against business income the year they are incurred, capital expenses must be [capitalized](https://www.investopedia.com/terms/c/capitalization.asp) or written off slowly over [[time]].

-The IRS has a schedule that dictates the portion of a capital asset a business may write off each year until the entire expense is claimed.
+The IRS has a schedule that dictates the portion of a capital [[Asset|asset]] a business may write off each year until the entire expense is claimed.
 The number of years over which a business writes off a capital expense varies based on the type of asset.

 ### Not All Expenses Can Be Deducted